-We are very fortunate to have a kitchen on site that cooks high quality balanced meals for our children.
+We are very fortunate to have a kitchen on site.
+Our meals are freshly-cooked and high quality balanced meals, cooked by staff from Caterlink, are provided for our children.

 Children who opt to have a packed-lunch eat with the school dinner children in the school hall.
 We ask that lunchboxes contain a healthy lunch and as we do have children who are allergic to nuts, we stress that we are a nut-free school and request that lunches should not contain any nut or chickpea products (this includes Nutella and hummus).
 Drinks should not be fizzy.

 Pupils in KS2 are offered the chance to buy healthy snacks at break-time daily.